iDoka/awesome-embedded-software/README.md

 * [SdFat](https://github.com/greiman/SdFat) - Arduino FAT16/FAT32 exFAT Library
 * [fat32](https://github.com/strawberryhacker/fat32) - a lighweight FAT32 file system written in C with no thirdparty dependencies.
 It requires a small port which provide functions for initializing, reading and writing to the MSD

+## Firmware updates

+* [SWupdate](https://github.com/sbabic/swupdate) - Software Update for Embedded Linux Devices to update system in field.
+SWUpdate supports local and OTA updates, multiple update strategies and it is designed with security in mind.

 ## GUI